kaltura/kaltura-player-js/docs/playlist.md

   }
 });
 ```
-To show the countdown in a specific moment (usually to enable the user to skip the end subtitles) config:
+To show the countdown in a specific moment (usually to enable the user to skip the end subtitles) configure:
 ```javascript
 kalturaPlayer.loadPlaylist({playlistId: '123456'}, {countdown: {timeToShow: 600}});
 ```